 Then again, there’s this idea, so common that it’s cliché: you feel better after you’ve done someone some kind of kindness.
 And given that that is true, doesn’t telling yourself you don’t feel well enough to be kind make about as much sense as telling yourself that you’re too hungry to eat?

 I would love to perform a study that correlates people’s moods with how much they have helped someone else in the recent past.
-I don’t know how we would measure the inputs yet, because we’d have to rely either on self-reporting or on a vast army of ninja-stalkers.
+I don’t know how we would measure the inputs yet, because we’d have to rely either on self-reporting or on a vast army of stealthy stalkers.
 But I’m not convinced that there isn’t a causal link there.
 What if we could improve our own moods by helping other people?

 It might not ameliorate world crises — not right away, at least — but maybe it could ameliorate depression and loneliness among the helpers.
 Maybe it could also ameliorate the troubles of the helpees.
 And if the result of a terror attack is not, in fact, terror, but instead an outpouring of assistance in all directions, then that is the most effective counterterrorism measure we have.